DFE-Digital/bat-design-history/app/posts/claim-funding-for-mentors/2025-02-13-improving-the-support-console.md

 - auditing - upload provider response
 - clawbacks - upload payer response

-To complete the actions necessary for uploading, users need enough information to know they are uploading the correct csv, whether there are any errors in the csv, and what they are.
-We improved the user's ability to do this using validation messages and preview screens using patterns also used on services such as [Gov Notify](https://www.notifications.service.gov.uk/).
+To complete the actions necessary for uploading, users need enough information to know they are uploading the correct CSV, whether there are any errors in the CSV, and what they are.
+We improved the user’s ability to do this using validation messages and preview screens using patterns also used on services such as [GOV.UK Notify](https://www.notifications.service.gov.uk/).

 ### Before and after – upload preview